oplS17projects/Virtual-Piano/README.md

 - Data Abstraction: We will be using list to contain the frequencies and only the objects (keys) can access it
 - Recursion: We will use iterative recursion to calculate the frequencies needed.
 - Map: We will use map to change the frequencies when the user wants to change the scale of they piano keys.
-- Object Orientation: The key will be implemented as an object
+- Object Orientation: The keys will be implemented as objects
-- Will you use functional approaches to processing your data?
-How?
-- Will you use state-modification approaches?
-How?
-(If so, this should be encapsulated within objects. `set!` pretty much should only exist inside an object.)
-- Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?
 - Lazy Evaluation: We will be using the lazy evaluation approach to change the frequencies of the key.
 The idea is if the user is unsatisfied with how high/low the key sound, he/she can change the frequency to the next set by pressing a button, that way it doesn't get evaluated right away.